Vcroitoru/NN-Digit-Recognition-with-FPGA-Displaying-Output/README.md

   * Starts up camera through OpenCV and then you can display a digit in frame
   * Next press "Q" on keyboard to select an ROI that will be saved
   * Image is sent through keras.model.predict() to get a prediction of what digit was presented to Arduino
+  * Adjust COM port and Baud rate as necessary
 * SerialCommforFPGA.ino
   * Adjust COM port and Baud rate
   * Upload to Arduino